In-depth Guides

 Content queries

 Content queries retrieve results from the elements in the component's content— the elements nested inside the component in the template where it's used.
-You can query for a single result with the @ContentChild decorator.
+You can query for a single result with the contentChild function.

 If the query does not find a result, its value is undefined.
-This may occur if the target element is absent or hidden by NgIf.
-Angular keeps the result of @ContentChild up to date as your application state changes.
+This may occur if the target element is absent or hidden by @if.
+Angular keeps the result of contentChild up to date as your application state changes.

 By default, content queries find only direct children of the component and do not traverse into descendants.